 This will enable medical students to receive a more person-centred education and, ultimately, improve the care they give to patients when they qualify as a doctor.

 Medical students at Manchester can get involved by joining the Doubleday Centre Student Society.

-The Centre is led by Dr Robina Shah, a Senior Lecturer and Academic Lead for Patient and Public Involvement and Patient Safety on the MBChB Medicine course at Manchester.
+The Centre is led by Professor Robina Shah, a Senior Lecturer and Academic Lead for Patient and Public Involvement and Patient Safety on the MBChB Medicine course at Manchester.